Common Canine Eye Conditions

 - Visible third eyelid

 Entropion is a condition in which the eyelid rolls in on itself and the eyelashes are in constant contact with the eye.
 This causes severe irritation to the eye and needs treating to prevent long term damage to the cornea and even loss of vision.
 Breeds that are more susceptible than others include Chow Chows, Shar-Peis, Mastiffs, Bull Mastiffs, Rottweilers, Great Danes and St Bernards.
-Entropion that is a result of structural abnormalities, whether a characteristic of a breed or some other reason, is usually treated with surgery to prevent occurrence.
+Entropion that is a result of structural abnormalities, whether a characteristic of a breed or some other reason, is usually treated with surgery to prevent reoccurrence.
 If the condition has occurred as a result of another eye condition, such as conjunctivitis, treating the underlying condition should rectify the entropion.

 The opposite of Entropion, in this mainly genetic condition the eyelid rolls back on itself.
-Trauma to the eye can also cu.
+Trauma to the eye can also occur.
 Again, some breeds are more susceptible than others, namely Basset Hounds, Bloodhounds, Bull Mastiffs, St Bernards, Newfoundlands and some spaniels.
 Tearing and conjunctivitis are symptoms of ectropion and vets usually resort to surgery if the conjunctivitis becomes chronic or the cornea is at risk of damage.

 The term glaucoma refers to a group of diseases affecting the optic nerve and increasing pressure in the eye.
 It can be symptomatic of other canine eye conditions such as retinal dysplasia and diabetes.
 It is difficult to catch early on due to the lack of symptoms in the early stages.
 Dogs may only have slight irritation of the eyes to start with, which progresses to being red, swollen, sore and cloudy later on.
 A pressure test diagnoses the condition.
 Regular check ups at the vet are essential, especially for susceptible breeds, such as those with ‘bulgy’ eyes: Pugs, Boxers and some spaniels.
 If left untreated glaucoma causes long term damage to the optic nerve resulting in loss of visual field and eventually blindness.
 Treatment tends to be a mixture of medical and surgical procedures depending on the underlying cause and stage of the disease.